Sewing collars & leashes with an LK-1900BN bartacking machine

 Short

 I sew just one bartack at the -Short's tri-glide.
 I increase the zig-zag height (y-scale).
 (See the table of pattern settings).
 Enlarging the zig-zag seems like a good idea (to use more of that space).
 But, don't forget that it could cause the needle to strike the feedplate.
-Be sure to double-check how the pattern fits the feedplate.
-(If you clamp onto the tri-glide the way I do: a larger zig-zag increases the chance of the needle striking the tri-glide.
-Also, more travel can mean more vibration - which increases the risk of the tri-glide moving under the clamp.
+(Be sure to double-check how the pattern fits the feedplate's cutout.
+See instruction manual pg 21, "Checking the contour of a sewing pattern.").
+If you clamp onto the tri-glide the way I do: a larger zig-zag increases the chance of the needle striking the tri-glide.
+(Also, more travel can mean more vibration - which increases the risk of the tri-glide moving under the clamp.
 It can slip & be struck by the needle.
 Or, the foot can slip entirely off the tri-glide.).

 Note: My choice to start using 2 tacks at the tri-glide with the 5/8"-Long was completely arbitrary.
 I've mentioned elsewhere that two tacks is probably overkill even for the 1-1/2" collars.
 Almost no force reaches those stitches.
 (Think about how the webbing loops through the tri-glide like a pulley.
 There's much less force reaching those stitches compared to the D-ring's stitches.).